WP Engine vs Kinsta 2026: Which Managed WordPress Host Actually Wins?

 - Enterprise: Custom pricing

-They frequently run promotional discounts — sometimes 20–40% off the first term — so it's worth checking current deals before committing.
+They run promotional discounts pretty regularly — sometimes 20–40% off the first term — so it's smart to check for current deals before locking in.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.